 How was the transplant carried out?

 Kohji Nishida led the university team that performed the transplant on the patient's left eye.
-She is a 40-year-old woman with an advanced degenerative disorder who had led this eye to blindness.
+She is a 40-year-old woman with an advanced degenerative disorder that had led to blindness in this eye.

-On 27 July the operation, then the post-operative course and discharge from the hospital on 23 August.
+The operation was on July 27th, then the post-operative course and discharge from hospital on August 23rd.
 After the first, close monitoring the certainty of success: the patient has already regained her sight.

-"It's only the first operation: we are scrupulously checking the results," says Nishida.
+“It's only the first operation: we are scrupulously monitoring the results,” says Nishida.
 Next year, the team will transplant three more patients, perfecting the technique to reduce the course and accelerate patient recovery.

-The goal is to make treatment routine in all hospitals around the world by 2024.
+The goal is to make the treatment routine in all hospitals around the world by 2024.

 The cornea is the transparent layer that protects our eye from external factors and slag.
 Usually it regenerates and repairs itself, with natural cell turnover.